(Image Source: Improvado.io)

 It has custom data requests that you can use to create a lead generation dashboard.
 Also, it allows you to create custom API queries so you can specify time periods and metrics you want to track.

 Marketo can help you build a custom dashboard that tracks campaign performance and leads.
-It can keep you and your sales team on the same page when it comes to marketing metrics which are the core of your business.
+It can keep you and your sales team on the same page when it comes to marketing metrics that are the core of your business.

 One of the most important aspects of a business is lead generation.
 That’s why you have to make sure that you’re doing it right to ensure that your time and effort are not put to waste.